|

 You can enjoy a good meal or a hot tea at one of the garden’s restaurants or coffee shops.

-If you are a K-drama fan, you’ll surely recognize the beautiful pond made famous by the ‘Moonlight Drawn by the Clouds’ K-drama; several notable scenes were filmed at the Pond Garden.
-In addition, not less than twenty films feature scenes filmed in the Garden of the Morning Calm.
+If you are a K-drama fan, you’ll surely recognize the beautiful pond made famous by the ‘Moonlight Drawn by the Clouds.’
+Several notable scenes were filmed at the Pond Garden.

 DMZ – Korean Demilitarized Zone